ashejim/D195/_build/html/_sources/intro.md

 Welcome!
 For the Data Analytics and ~Management~ capstone project, you’ll first propose a research question OR organizational need for which your data analysis will provide a solution, and then you conduct the analysis and present your results.
 The problem, the solution, and the presentation as a final product are up to you!
 The capstone allows you to demonstrate the application of skills collected throughout the BSDMDA program.

-:::{margin} Wait why is ~Managment~?
+:::{margin} Wait why is ~~Managment~~?
 This is a data analytics project.
-While data management skills will be helpful, the rubric only requires data management as indirectly determined by the needs of your data analysis.
+While data management skills will be helpful and often needed, the rubric only requires data management as indirectly determined by the needs of your data analysis.
 :::

 The capstone includes three parts: